-This course is taught by making projects like wheel clamps and braziers.
-Through these projects, you will learn about tech drawing and design, making calculations and measurements, and the design and planning of metalwork projects.
-In the workshop, you will be hands-on in measuring, cutting, fabricating, and welding.
-You will learn about job risk analysis and incident reporting.
+This programme gives students the required foundation skills to launch their career in the manufacturing and engineering industries.
+Students can learn by making projects like wheel clamps and braziers!
+Through these projects they will learn about welding safety, the use of hand and power tools, welding theory and weld quality assurance, as well as sketching and reading drawings, making calculations and measurements, and the design and planning of metalwork projects.
+In the workshop, they will be hands-on in measuring, cutting, fabricating, and welding.

-On successful completion, you’ll be well on your way to gaining a highly sought after apprenticeship.
-Your apprenticeship options could include Fitter and Turner, Engineer, Structural Fabricator, Sheet Metal Worker, and Welder.
+On successful completion, students will be well on their way to gaining a highly sought after apprenticeship.
+Apprenticeship options include Fitter and Turner, Engineer, Structural Fabricator, Sheet Metal Worker, and Welder.

-*This programme is free as it falls under the Government's Targeted Training and Apprenticeships Fund.
+*This is a free programme as it falls under the Government's Targeted Training and Apprenticeships Fund.

 Fees listed are indicative only and may vary with course selection.
 Exact fees can be confirmed when you